(Effective Fall 2020)

-This curriculum offers practical skills, training, and welding with theory and practice in oxy-fuel welding, inert gas shielded metal arc welding, flux-core arc welding, shielded metal arc welding, non-destructive testing and quality assurance, and CNC plasma cutting.
+The welding certificate offers practical skills, training, and welding with theory and practice in shielded metal arc welding, flux cored welding, gas metal arc welding, gas tungsten arc welding, advanced semi-automatic processes, pipe welding, robotic welding, advanced blueprint and layout, non-destructive testing and basic CNC programming.

 Recommended High School Subjects

 Industrial arts or vocational welding or metalworking courses, introductory blueprint reading, and technical math.

 Students will be required to have the tools listed on the welding website.

 All incoming students must meet placement requirements in English, math, and reading.
 Students are expected to remediate any deficiencies as explained in the College Catalog (see www.pct.edu/catalog/PlacementTesting).

 This major is subject to the transfer standards established by the College (see http://www.pct.edu/catalog/TransferringCredits ).
 Exceptions must be approved by the school dean.

 Program GoalsA graduate of this major should be able to: